-Under normal conditions, examiners would conduct the test according to the standard test routes designed by the Driving Services Section of the Transport Department.
+Under normal conditions, Driving Examiners would conduct the test according to the standard test routes designed by the Driving Services Section of the Transport Department.
 However, in case of road repairs, traffic jam or emergency, test routes may be deviated to meet the traffic conditions.

-Dangerous Driving/Inadequate Control
+Dangerous Driving / Inadequate Control

-Should a candidate perform any dangerous act, which may endanger other road users during the course of the test, or should he/she prove himself/herself to be in a state of inadequate control over the vehicle, the test may be terminated by the examiner.
+Should a candidate perform any dangerous act, which may endanger other road users during the course of the test, or prove himself / herself to be in a state of inadequate control over the vehicle, the test may be terminated by the Driving Examiner.

-In case of emergency, which may endanger other road users or lead to traffic accidents, an examiner may exercise his discretion to stop the test vehicle.
+In case of an emergency which may endanger other road users or lead to traffic accidents, the Driving Examiner may exercise his discretion to stop the test vehicle.